 Interview, Observe and Empathize with users.

 I think it is vital to job shadow, interview, and talk to users.
-I will then talk to stakeholders about requirements and User Stories we want to build out.
-I have created interviews, surveys, and task-based user test prompts to see how the users will be using the product.
+I will then talk with stakeholders about requirements and User Stories for features and flows we want to build out.
+I have created interviews, surveys, and task-based usability test prompts to see how the users will be using the product.
 I will typically work with Users, Subject Matter Experts, Business Analysts, Project Managers and Lead Developers in the initial phase.
-Getting knowledge from support staff, managers, and trainers is also super important.
+Getting knowledge from support staff, managers, and trainers is also super important to building realistic Personas and Journey Maps.
 Stepping away from my desk and talking to as many people as possible about the problem will help immensely in the long run.
-Collecting and weeding out user stories and requirements also is a part of this step.
+Collecting and weeding out user stories and requirements also is a big part of this step.

 Define the Problem.

 What are the desired outcomes?
 What are the goals for this project?
 What are the KPI’s?
-Sometimes this means a simple UI refresh, adding features, eliminating steps for the User and eliminating friction in their work flow.
-There is always an aspect of a piece of software that needs improving and based on the qualitative research, we can run quantitative tests.
+What are our questions for the stakeholders?
+Are we asking the right questions?
+There is always an aspect of a piece of software that could use some improving and based on the qualitative research, we can run quantitative tests.
+Sometimes the problem means a simple UI refresh, adding features, eliminating steps for the User and eliminating friction in their work flow.

 Sketch out Ideas.

 This happens on pen and paper or on whiteboards.
 We can quickly iterate through designs and layouts with simple boxes and rectangles.
 Nothing fancy, just getting ideas out of our heads.
 Capture these and save for the next step.